scientifichackers/zproc/README.md

 The eventual goal is to make Python a first-class language for doing multi-tasking.

-So that _you_ don't have to think about arcane details, like request-reply loops, reliable pub-sub, that kind of thing...
+So that _you_ don't have to think about arcane details, like request-reply loops, reliable pub-sub, worker management, task distributiom, exception propagation, that kind of thing...

 **Behold, the power of ZProc:**